Hey, Jess Plummer here —

 ChromoChallenges is my way to share:

-- how I help my daughter living with partial T18 develop her potential
+- how I help my daughter who has partial T18 develop her potential

 - info for families new to medical parenting and special needs living